mejia-dev/epicodus-capstone-mvp/Timetracker.md

           * Appears that the issue occurs when near the second enemy.
 Not sure if this is relevant or just coincidence.
           * Appears that with longer songs, more enemies can be spawned before crash.
 May be exceeding the globalLevelData.
           * Attempting to just use `this.xPositionOnTrack` for the calculation instead of `globalLevelData[this.xPositionOnTrack].x` since this may have been redundant.
 Testing.
+          * This works for first sample track!
+Testing with others to ensure it works consistently.

 * 2024-04-30 - 11.48 hours total